Henrique-Aleixo/red-scare/doc/SOME_Approach_Analysis.md

-# Professor's Feedback Analysis: SOME Problem
+# SOME Problem Approach Analysis

-## What the Professor is Saying
+## Problem Identification

 ### 1. **Debug First - Find Concrete Failures**

-The professor wants us to:
+To improve the algorithm:
 - Find specific instances where we **know** the algorithm gives incorrect results
 - Trace through the algorithm **by hand** on those instances
 - Determine if it's: